 Looking for a dating site you can trust?
 Search no more.

 When community meets technology, wonderful things can happen.
-Not too long ago, Fandom, the largest fan wiki platform in the world, used Shindig, a virtual event-hosting platform, to create a series of trivia-style events for its active users.
+Not too long ago, Fandom, the largest fan wiki platform in the world, partnered with Shindig, a virtual event-hosting platform, to create a series of trivia-style events for its active users.

-Shindig has real-time, interactive Q&A which connected Fandom’s hardcore fans with the editorial team asking about their interests.
-Specifically, the team created a series of questions and brought the attendees to the virtual stage to answer them.
+Shindig has real-time, interactive Q&A which connected Fandom’s hardcore fans with the editorial team.
+The team created a series of interest-based questions and brought the attendees to the virtual stage to answer them.

 “The ongoing Fandom 5 Trivia series has engaged thousands of fans across communities from Nintendo to the Marvel Cinematic Universe, bringing attendees onstage for real-time, prize-winning trivia competitions and allowing the Fandom team to use the event series to bring on corporate sponsors like Wendy’s, who sponsored the most recent Rick and Morty Trivia series,” the Shindig team explained.

-Shindig offers the dynamics of an in-person event online.
-In addition to Q&A features, the platform lets organizations or individuals host lectures, seminars, conferences, interviews, and other types of events that host thousands of participants.
+Shindig offers the dynamics of an in-person event online, and that can be a powerful tool in the hands of community leaders and dating professionals.
+In addition to Q&A features, the platform lets organizations and individuals host lectures, seminars, conferences, interviews, and other types of events with thousands of participants.

-Shindig’s speed dating and singles event potential may even exceed in-person alternatives.
+Shindig’s speed dating and singles event potential is great for encouraging more natural meetings with participants of all backgrounds.
 The problem with in-person speed dating is that participants have to introduce themselves to other people again and again, which can grow tiresome.
 Instead, Shindig’s “name tag” feature allows participants to identify themselves, and state their jobs, cities, interests, or other relevant topics.